-The prerequisites are an undergraduate degree and KY Provisional Teaching Certificate in P-5, 5-9, or High School for classroom teachers.
+The prerequisites are an under graduate degree and KY Provisional Teaching Certificate in P-5, 5-9, or High School for classroom teachers.
 Also, candidates must have completed the following or equivalent prerequisite course work.

-Prerequisite Courses 12 hours

-ELE 445, EMG 447 or 806, MAT 201, 202.

-Required Courses 37 hours

-SED 775, ASL 101, SED 380, 745, 710, 718, 722, 73 88, 774,

-781, 830, and 897.
+Required Courses ......33-36 hours SED 775, ASL 101, 780, 745, 710, 718, 722, 738, 781, 830, and 897.

 Note: Completion of the above program will not suffice for completion of a Rank program.
-For DHH Certification, the PRAXIS test in the area of a specialty must be passed.

-SED 774 can be waived with one year of successful teaching of candidates with DHH.
+For DHH Certification, the PRAXIS test in the area of a specialty must be passed. \SED 774 can be waived with one year of successful teaching of candidates with DHH.

-Interdisciplinary Early Childhood Education Certification
+Interdisciplinary Early Childhood Education Certification (IECE)